-If you've ever felt hungry shortly after a large meal, or found yourself thinking about food constantly even when you've eaten enough, you're not experiencing a character flaw.
-You're experiencing the output of a hormonal system that, in some people, runs chronically dysregulated.
+If you've ever eaten a large, nutritious meal and felt hungry again 90 minutes later — or noticed that some days you can't stop thinking about food no matter how much you eat — you're not experiencing a character flaw.
+You're experiencing the output of a hormonal regulatory system that, in some people, runs in a chronically dysregulated state, driving hunger independent of actual caloric need.

 Leptin resistance: the satiety signal that stops working